KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

     ○ Nick: /DYJetsToLL_M-50_TuneCP5_13TeV-madgraphMLM-pythia8/RunIISummer20UL16NanoAODv9-106X_mcRun2_asymptotic_v17-v1/NANOAODSIM - last changed: 20 Feb 2022 06:54 - created: 17 Feb 2022 22:29
     ○ Nick: /DYJetsToLL_M-50_TuneCP5_13TeV-amcatnloFXFX-pythia8/RunIISummer20UL16NanoAODv9-106X_mcRun2_asymptotic_v17-v1/NANOAODSIM - last changed: 29 Nov 2021 11:10 - created: 28 Nov 2021 07:54

-The results will be sorted by time, starting the the newest samples on top.
+The results will be sorted by time, starting with the newest samples on top.
 The query name has to match the CMS conventions ``/*/*/*``.
 Select all samples that you want to add.
 Afterwards, set the correct sample type.
 Optionally, the ``sample_manager`` can calculate the GeneratorWeight associated to the sample.
 Since this process can take some time, the task can also be triggered afterwards.

 Generation of sample lists